dylan-hackers/historic-dylan-svn/libraries/doctower/README.txt

 contents files).
 The markup is very unobtrusive, following common text-file conventions where possible.

-DocTower can output documentation in DITA XML format or in HTML format, and can include raw DITA or HTML markup within each topic.
+Doctower can output documentation in DITA XML format or in HTML format, and can include raw DITA or HTML markup within each topic.